AdobeDocs/experience-platform.en/help/data-governance/enforcement/auto-enforcement.md

 >
 >Consent policies are currently in beta and your organization may not have access to them yet.

-If you have [created consent policies](../policies/user-guide.md#consent-policy) and are activating a segment to a destination, you can see how your consent policies will affect the percentage of profiles that will be included in the activation.
+If you have [created consent policies](../policies/user-guide.md#consent-policy) and are activating a segment to a destination, you can see how your consent policies affect the percentage of profiles are included in the activation.

+#### Pre-activation evaluation

 Once you reach at the **[!UICONTROL Review]** step when [activating a destination](../../destinations/ui/activation-overview.md), select **[!UICONTROL View applied policies]**.